altunenes/weber_fechner/README.md

 A psychophysics experiment about Weber–Fechner law based on vision using `bevy` game engine.

-Currently, it is just a template for the experiment, and it is not ready for the real experiment.
+Currently, it is just a template for the experiment, and it is not ready for the serious use.

 ## Roadmap